Obama gives as good as he gets at 'Nerd Prom'

 His advisers were "a little worried about the new rap entrance music," and suggested that he kick off his speech with jokes at his own expense to "take himself down a peg."
 But, the president responded, "after 4½ years, how many pegs are there left?"

-Obama went for it anyway, joking about his appearance after so many years in office -- "These days I look in the mirror and I gotta admit: I'm not the strapping young Muslim socialist that I used to be," he said -- and his recent "rookie mistakes," one of which being his remark about California Attorney General Kamala Harris.
-At a fundraiser for the Democratic National Committee in California earlier this month, Obama said Harris was "by far the best-looking attorney general".
+Obama went for it anyway, joking about his appearance -- "These days I look in the mirror and I gotta admit: I'm not the strapping young Muslim socialist that I used to be," he said -- and his recent "rookie mistakes," one of which being his remark about California Attorney General Kamala Harris.
+At a fundraiser for the Democratic National Committee in California, Obama called Harris the country's "best-looking attorney general."

 "As you can imagine, I got in trouble when I got back home," Obama said.
 "Who knew (Attorney General) Eric Holder was so sensitive?"

-Although he kept the audience laughing, the president made sure to address the recent tragedies in Boston and West, Texas, as well as the flooding that's afflicted some in the Midwest.
+Although he kept the audience laughing, the president made sure to address the tragedies that have happened over the past few weeks.

 As the invited guests arrived at Saturday's dinner, they were curious about the tone Obama would strike in light of the headlines.
 But with TBS' late-night talk show host Conan O'Brien tasked with leading the night's ceremony, at least a little comedy was a certainty.
 The "Conan" comedian said when his role was announced in February that guests could expect "(two) minutes of jokes, then 40 minutes on public employee pension reform."
 O'Brien first hosted the Correspondents' Dinner in 1995.